Italy - Factors to watch on Sept. 30

 Italian prosecutors are investigating the wife of Chief Executive Claudio Descalzi as part of a wider probe into allegations of corruption involving the oil and gas major in Congo Republic, a prosecution document seen by Reuters showed.

-Chief Executive Luigi Gubitosi has contacted state lender CDP’s Chairman Massimo Tononi to offer him to replace Fulvio Conti, who stepped down as Telecom Italia’s chairman last week, La Repubblica said on Sunday.
-The report added that opposing shareholders Eliott Management and France’s Vivendi might agree on Tononi’s name.
+Chief Executive Luigi Gubitosi has sounded out Massimo Tononi, chairman of state lender CDP, over replacing Fulvio Conti, who stepped down as Telecom Italia chairman last week, la Repubblica said on Sunday.
+The report said that TIM shareholders Elliott Management and France’s Vivendi may put aside their divergences to agree on Tononi’s name.

-Deadline expires for antitrust authority’s proceedings against Telecom Italia over abuse of dominant position in the fibre-optic market.
+A deadline expires on Monday for the Italian antitrust authority’s proceedings against Telecom Italia over a possible abuse of dominant position in the fibre-optic market.

+(*) French telecoms operator Iliad plans to enter Italy’s fixed-line market and provide Internet services to private customers by 2024, the CEO of Iliad’s Italian branch Benedetto Levi said in an interview with La Stampa on Monday.

+The Italian broadcaster holds a board meeting on first half results (1400 GMT), followed by a conference call (1600 GMT)

+French media group Vivendi potentially faces a combined 1.3 billion euros capital loss on its investments in the two Italian companies, according to estimates published by L’Economia on Monday.

-The lender is in advanced talks with bad loan specialist doValue over the sale of a 5 billion euro residential mortgage portfolio, via a securisation deal that would make use of a state guarantee scheme (GACS), Il Sole 24 Ore said on Saturday.
+The lender is in advanced talks with bad loan specialist doValue over management of a 5 billion euro residential mortgage portfolio it plans to sell via a securisation deal that would make use of a state guarantee scheme (GACS), Il Sole 24 Ore said on Saturday.

-Binding offers for a 300 million euro real estate portfolio the bank plans to sell are expected by the beginning of next month, after it received 92 preliminary proposals, Il Sole 24 Ore said on Saturday.
-Monte dei Paschi will only consider offers for the entire portfolio, the report said, adding potential buyers included Hines, Bain Capital, Blackstone, Dea Capital, Apollo, Cerberus and Pimco.
+Binding offers for a 300 million euro real estate portfolio are expected by early next month, after the bank received 92 preliminary proposals, Il Sole 24 Ore said on Saturday.
+Monte dei Paschi will only consider offers for the entire portfolio, the report said, adding potential buyers included Hines, Bain Capital, Blackstone, DEA Capital, Apollo, Cerberus and PIMCO.

-Rome is weighing options to protect future buyers of Monte dei Paschi from a number of pending lawsuits to make the bank more attractive, daily La Stampa said on Saturday.
-It added one of the options was to create a bad bank where to place legal disputes.
+Rome is weighing options to protect future buyers of Monte dei Paschi from a number of pending lawsuits to make the bank more attractive, La Stampa said on Saturday.
+One of the options is to create a bad bank where to place legal disputes, it said.

 BANCA CARIGE (suspended form trading)

 Italian banks want a new management for Carige after they agreed to save the troubled bank through the FITD depositor guarantee fund, Il Messaggero said on Saturday.
-Current special commissioners should not be part of the bank’s new management, the report added, while candidates to lead Carige include former Unicredit General Manager Gianni Franco Papa and former Creval Chief Executive Mauro Selvetti.
+Current special administrators should not be part of the bank’s new management, the report added, while candidates to lead Carige include former UniCredit General Manager Gianni Franco Papa and former Creval Chief Executive Mauro Selvetti.

 The Italian American car maker and its U.S. unit will pay $40 million for misleading investors about its monthly sales figures and will resolve a lengthy probe by the U.S. Securities and Exchange Commission.